EncodingApe/StereoProject/SGM/README.md

 # ===========================================

 To build this project, I'm sorry to recommend you to import the necessary libraries and header files by yourselves, because I am not good at *Cmake*. :-(

+Paths of the left image and the right image are given directly in the .cpp and .cu files, and the disparity range is also given in these files.
+If you'd like to change the parameters, please rewrite in the files.
+And make sure the amount of parameters would not be too huge.